A speleothem based on calcite, which changes its axis from the vertical at one or more stages of its growth.

 The growth of helictites is still very enigmatic.
 Until now there is absolutely no theory which really explains how they are formed, just a bunch of hypothesises.
 The main ideas are wind and capillary forces which both influence the direction of growth.
+A new theory which explains many details is by biologically-mediated processes.
 At the moment it looks like there are different helictites formed by different mechanisms or a combination thereof.

 Another theory names the wind in the cave as main reason for the strange look.
 Drops hanging on a stalactite are blown to one side, so the dripstone grows into this direction.
 If the wind changes, the direction of growth changes too.

 This theory is very problematic, because wind directions change very often.
-The wind in caves depends on air pressure changes outside, which are depending on the weather (see Wind Cave).
-So the wind direction changes as often as the weather conditions outside change.
+The wind in caves depends on air pressure changes outside, which are depending on the weather (see Blowholes).
+So the wind direction changes either twice a year or as often as the weather conditions outside change, depending on the cave type.
 But the dripstones grow very slowly, a few centimeters in 100 years.
-So the direction would change every fragment of a milimetre.
-To form a corkscrew with a diameter of 10 centimeters the wind has to change its direction almost continually and very slowly for ten thousands of years.
+So the direction would change every fragment of a millimetre.
+To form a corkscrew with a diameter of 10 centimeters the wind has to change its direction almost continually and very slowly for thousands of years.

-A second problem with this theory is, that many caves with helictites never had a natural entrance, and as a result never had wind.
-Helictites are often found in remote parts of caves, where no wind at all can be found, but wind strong enough to move water drops is easily detected.
+A third problem with this theory is, that many caves with helictites never had a natural entrance, and as a result never had wind.
+Helictites are often found in remote parts of caves, where no wind at all can be found, but wind strong enough to move water drops would have been necessary.

 And finally there is the problem that many helictites grow horizontally out of the wall.
-Where should the wind come from to create this?
+Where should the wind come from to create this, out of the wall?